PhilipOyelegbin/serverless-expense-tracker/README.md

 - **Consistency**: Eliminates "it works on my machine" issues by deploying from a clean, standardized runner.
 - **Cost Control**: Automated cleanup ensures you only pay for the resources you are actively using.
-- **Reliability**: Integrated testing prevents broken code from ever reaching your live API.
+- **Reliability**: Integrated testing prevents broken code from ever reaching your production environment.

 > **Note**: Ensure you have added your `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `MONGODB_URI` to your **GitHub Repository Secrets** for the workflows to authenticate correctly.

-**Would you like me to generate the actual `.github/workflows/deploy.yml` file content so you can drop it straight into your repository?**
+---